bishnuparajuli024/Racing-Bar-Chart-Analysis/README.md

 # Racing-Bar-Chart-Analysis

 This is one of those tools that i was always fascinated in terms of visualization.
 Bar charts moving so seamlessly, beautiful, yeah?
+In the futre, my goal is to integrate a lot of data that is available about Nepal and make visualizations more accessible.

 Following here, I would write a standard way of creating racing bar analysis which can be handy for anyone to learn and explore.